Angela Hill

-Background
+Early life

 Hill received a bachelor of fine arts degree at the Cooper Union school of art.
 Before becoming a professional fighter, she worked as an animator in animation studios and as a bartender.

 Hill is also a video gamer and cosplayer, and several times appeared in costume before fights at Invicta.
 She has cosplayed as Dhalsim, Afro Samurai, a Fallout Vault Dweller, and as one of The Warriors, among others.

+Hill's paternal grandparents were Barney and Betty Hill, who made one of the most notable alien abduction claims in the United States.
+Hill has said of this, "It was a really big deal that you could Wikipedia my grandfather."

 Mixed martial arts career

 Early career

-Hill began her professional MMA career in 2014.
-She has amassed a win over future Invicta fighter Stephanie Skinner.
+Hill began her professional MMA career in 2014 with a win over future Invicta fighter Stephanie Skinner.

 The Ultimate Fighter

 In June 2014, it was announced that Hill was one of the fighters selected by the UFC to appear on The Ultimate Fighter: A Champion Will Be Crowned.
 She faced Carla Esparza in the preliminary round and lost via submission in the first round.

 Ultimate Fighting Championship

 Hill's first fight after The Ultimate Fighter was against Emily Kagan at The Ultimate Fighter: A Champion Will Be Crowned Finale on December 12, 2014.
 Tecia Torres fought at UFC 188 and defeated Hill.

 Hill faced Rose Namajunas at UFC 192 on October 3, 2015.
 She lost the fight by submission in the first round.
 She was subsequently released from the promotion.